 Likewise it’s important to understand that with a fixed rate contract, whilst the lender will offer a fixed rate during the specified fixed period, if you wish to exit the loan or adjust it (ie refinance, change the loan type or any other change this could trigger a break fee – a fee which is calculated at the time of ‘breaking’ of the loan.
 To understand this cost, it can only be estimated on the day and changes daily – as it is a calculation which factors in the lenders wholesale lending costs and the remaining term of the fixed period.

 Want to understand whether a fixed rate might be useful for your next loan?
-Connect with us today to discuss your needs and find the best structure to meet your long term goals.
+Speak with our mortgage brokers in Sydney to discuss your needs and find the best structure to meet your long term goals.